Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Results and discussion

-In contrast, we modelled the subcluster with a simpler mass distribution, consisting of the large-scale cluster halo H3 and the subcluster BCG (BCG3).
-All model parameters of the subcluster are well within the prior limits, including ellipticity, and the position of the H3 halo aligns well with the BCG3, with a displacement of only $4_{-2}^{+4}$ kpc.
+In contrast to the approach taken for the main cluster, we went on to model the subcluster with a simpler mass distribution, consisting of the large-scale cluster halo H3 and the subcluster BCG (BCG3).
+All model parameters of the subcluster are well within the prior limits, including ellipticity, and the position of the H3 halo coincides well with the BCG3, with a BCG3-H3 distance of only $4_{-2}^{+3}$ kpc.
+When projecting the position of H3 along the axis connecting the subcluster gas peak and BCG3, we obtain an offset of $-4\pm3$ kpc with a $95\%$ confidence interval of ($-9$, $1$) kpc, and $-0.1_{-0.8}^{+0.7}$ kpc in the perpendicular direction.
+Halo H3 thus lies on the merger axis, with its best-fit position lagging behind BCG3 by a few kpc, but remaining consistent with it within $2\sigma$.
 For a direct comparison of the improvement in uncertainty brought on by the newly discovered systems and redshifts, we re-optimised our fiducial model with pre-JWST multiple image systems only (obtaining the displacement of $9_{-1}^{+14}$ kpc), and by including the new systems while leaving their redshifts as free parameters (obtaining the displacement of $7.01_{-5}^{+0.01}$ kpc).
 Increasing the number of systems led to a threefold improvement in precision and a systematic shift to lower displacement values.
 Although increasing the number of spectroscopic redshifts alone did not improve precision, it lowered the best-fit value from 7 to 4 kpc.
 We note that the decrease of the halo position uncertainty upon the addition of JWST systems has potentially important implications for constraints on the DM self-interaction cross-section, which scales with the expected displacement between DM and galaxies \citep[e.g.][]{Robertson17}.
 However, we caution against overinterpretation of the measured displacement.
 First, we do not break the degeneracy between the masses of halo H3 and BCG3, both of which are modelled with several free parameters.
 This degeneracy could be lifted in future work by spectroscopically constraining the velocity dispersion of the BCG \citep[e.g.][]{Bergamini19,2024MNRAS.527.3246B}.
-Second, \cite{Robertson17} demonstrated that the inferred galaxy–DM displacement depends on the aperture used to define the DM centre and is largely driven by asymmetries in the mass distribution, while the DM peaks themselves are expected to remain aligned even in SIDM scenarios.
+Second, \cite{Robertson17} demonstrated that the inferred galaxy–DM displacement depends on the aperture used to define the DM centre and is largely driven by asymmetries in the mass distribution, while the DM peaks themselves are expected to remain coincident even in SIDM scenarios.
 Our simplified parametrisation, which assumes a symmetric large-scale halo, lacks the flexibility to capture self-interaction–induced asymmetries.
 A robust interpretation of our displacement will therefore require reproducing our strong-lensing analysis on the simulations of the Bullet Cluster.